NetDevLazg/cisco-conf-log/README.md

 ### 4.After the env_varibales are updated we will update the "schedules.yml" file with the devices you want to backup the configurations.
 Pleae note the configs will be saved on /opt/cisco-conf-log/conf_bk/config_backups/

-#### NONET: Please note that the cron time below means it will download the config every 5 minutes.
+#### NONE: Please note that the cron time below means it will download the config every 5 minutes.
 Please adjust accordingly.
 If your only testig with a few devices then just leave as is and it will download the configs every 5 min.

+#### If need help with the cron time you can use this tool: https://crontab-generator.org/
 ```schedules:
   - site_name: DMVPN
     time: 5 * * * *